College Park DUI Lawyers

 Experienced College Park DUI Lawyers

 If you have been arrested for DUI in College Park, our experienced College Park DUI Lawyers are available to discuss your DUI case anytime, including after-hours, weekends, and holidays!
-Call Chestney & Sullivan today: 404.816.8777
+Call Chestney & Sullivan today at 404.816.8777!

 College Park Municipal Court

-If you are charged with a DUI in College Park, our experienced College Park DUI lawyers are prepared to fight to avoid a conviction in your College Park DUI case.
-We understand what you are going through and can meet with you to discuss how we effectively defend DUIs.
+If you are arrested for a DUI in College Park, our experienced College Park DUI lawyers understand what you are going through and can meet with you to discuss how we effectively defend DUIs.

 College Park Municipal Court is located at 3717 College Street, College Park Georgia 30337.
 The College Park Police Department is located in the same building as the municipal court.
 The College Park Police Department has a continuing relationship with the Governor’s Office of Highway Safety to combat DUIs that including initiatives and campaigns such as Drive Sober or Get Pulled Over.
 Our College Park DUI lawyers have seen increased patrols, DUI sobriety checkpoints (roadblocks), and aggressive traffic enforcement.
 The Governor’s Office of Highway Safety (GOHS) mobilizes numerous sobriety campaigns throughout the year.

-College Park Municipal Court is open during the pandemic.
-The court currently offers virtual appearances in place of in-court appearances through its Icourt system.
+College Park Municipal Court currently offers in-person or virtual appearances in place of in-court appearances through its Icourt system.

 Our College Park DUI lawyers appear in College Park Municipal Court on a regular basis.
 It is important for College Park DUI lawyers to be familiar with this jurisdiction.
 The Chief Judge in College Park Municipal Court is Judge Monica Ewing.
 Occasionally other judges may sit on the bench.
 The solicitor (prosecutor) in your DUI case is Kim Cornwell